thepanacealab/covid19_biohackathon/user_symptoms/README.md

 Overall, we recovered  873,385 relevant Tweets (for this subset of 50+ terms) leading us to 440,253 unique users we need to further evaluate to ascertain their claims.

+## Things to do post hackathon
+* Collect additional data for the identified users.
+* Perform small manual review/annotation.
+* Build ML models to automate.
+* Expand EHR term list from findings on Twitter.

-Things learned:
+## Things learned:

 Big dictionary = nice large coverage.... but how to filter the important stuff?
+Luckily OHDSI has different domains and concept classes.. but additional filtering is still needed.

 ```
 AND (D.domain_id = 'Observation' OR D.domain_id = 'Condition') AND B.concept_name != ' ' AND char_length(B.concept_name) >= 4
 AND (D.vocabulary_id='MeSH' OR D.vocabulary_id='SNOMED') AND (D.concept_class_id='Clinical Finding')
 ```

-Needs tons of work to narrow down!